The Private Wealth & Private Client Review: Luxembourg

 Any individual is entitled to request a reimbursement of potentially excessive taxes withheld on salaries and pensions derived from Luxembourg if he or she only resides in Luxembourg for part of the year.

-Luxembourg law provides for a step-up principle for new Luxembourg tax resident: any non-resident individual who becomes a Luxembourg tax resident may revalue the purchase price of certain assets at their market value on the day that such person becomes a Luxembourg tax resident.
+Luxembourg law provides for a step-up principle for new Luxembourg tax residents: any non-resident individual who becomes a Luxembourg tax resident may revalue the purchase price of certain assets at their market value on the day that such person becomes a Luxembourg tax resident.
 This regime only applies to substantial shareholdings and to convertible loans in which the taxpayer holds a substantial shareholding.